Would you like to know if you’re producing testosterone at optimal levels?

 The study was interesting, and prompted the researchers to investigate whether the genetic differences in the participants had an impact on their perception of this hormone.

 The implications of how someone might receive androstenone could simply boil to the genetics of the one smelling the hormone.

-This, of course, also raises a whole lot of questions about the way that females sexually and socially perceive the odor of certain men, and their androstenone production.
+This, of course, also raises a whole lot of questions about the way that females sexually and socially perceive the odor of certain men.

 Could androstenone actually impact the way that hetrosexual women find men attractive?

 Do Higher Testosterone Levels = More Androstenone?

 Now that we know that androstenone is the primary ‘culprit’ behind the way that men smell, we should discuss if that smell can get stronger over time.

 Testosterone is directly linked to the production of androstenone, as androstenone is a byproduct of testosterone itself.

 In this case, men that have higher levels of testosterone have been shown to have increased levels of body odor (BO).

 When working up a sweat, it is more likely that the scent given off by men with higher levels of testosterone in their system will be more noticeable and pungent.